 Gorilla habitat is broadly distributed in their territory.
-Gorilla Cameroons on the west coast, Gabon in the Central African Republic, live in the tropical forests of Congo and Equatorial Guinea (West Africa).
+Gorilla Cameroons on the west coast, of Gabon in the Central African Republic, live in the tropical forests of Congo and Equatorial Guinea (West Africa).
 The eastern lowland gorilla lives in the tropical forests of the Democratic Republic of the Congo.

 Gorilla habitat